Prioritized Repairing and Consistent Query Answering in Relational Databases: Globally-optimal repairs

-The constructed chain of repairs corresponds to subsequent natural numbers ranging from $0$ to $2^n-1$.
+Now, we construct a $\ll_\mathcal{G}$-chain of repairs that corresponds to subsequent natural numbers ranging from $0$ to $2^n-1$.
 Additionally, for odd numbers the chain contains also repairs that represent the cascading propagation of the carry bit.
-Figure~\ref{fig:chain} contains an example of an instance $I_3$ and a sequence of repairs that constitute a $\gg_\mathcal{G}$-chain.
-For instance, $I_0'$ and $I_1'$ correspond to $0$ and $1$ respectively, while $I_{1,c}'$ corresponds to $1$ being incremented with a carry bit.
+Figure~\ref{fig:chain} contains an example of an instance $I_3$ and a sequence of repairs that constitutes a $\gg_\mathcal{G}$-chain.